minkaotic/front-end-notes/Angular-Notes.md

 });
 ```
 - `controller()` takes two parameters: the controller name, and a callback function that in turn takes the `$scope` variable as a parameter.
+- By convention, controller names end in `Ctrl`.
 - `$scope` defines an area of operation for your controller: this controller's functions will only work in the parts of the application you allow them to.
 - In order to define a function that can be used to alter the application, we attach it to the `$scope` object - `$scope.helloWorld = () => {...}`.